Skip to content

 • No other heavy bandwidth usage during streams

-If you run a speed test before every session, then you know before going live whether your connection is stable — rather than discovering it during a private show where every dropped second costs money.
+If you run a speed test before every session, you know before going live whether your connection is stable — rather than discovering it during a private show where every dropped second costs money.
 Run it every time.

 11. Take Days Off Without Guilt